Psychology Conversion (MSc) 2025 entry

-The MSc in Psychology is a conversion route for students who hold an undergraduate Honours degree in a subject other than psychology.
+The MSc in Psychology is a conversion route for students who hold an undergraduate Honours degree in a subject other than psychology and who wish to change their career path to include psychology.
 The programme provides a detailed knowledge of the core areas of psychology and principal theoretical and methodological issues in the field.

 Start date